crd150/crd150.github.io/policymap.md

 </center>

-7. The next screen asks you to select a location.
-It should be *Oakland City, CA (City, 2010)* and *Shaded by Census Tract*.
-Click on *Next, Confirm Download*.
+7. The next section (Select Location) asks you to select a location.
+It should be *City: Oakland, CA* and *Census Tract, 2020* for "Get values for geography".

 <center>